WHAT IS QUIDDITCH?

 Quidditch is a competitive sport in the wizarding world of the Harry Potter universe, and is from the series of children’s novels and movies.
 It is an extremely rough but very popular semi-contact sport, played by wizards and witches.
 Matches are played between two teams of seven players riding flying broomsticks, using four balls and six elevated ring-shaped goals, three on each side of the Quidditch pitch (field).
 In the Harry Potter universe, Quidditch holds a fervent following similar to the position that association football holds as a globally popular sport.

-DFMM Quidditch Rules 2028/29
+DFMM Quidditch Rules 2030/31

 This is a write-up of the official MM Quidditch rules, which adhere to the canonical Quidditch rules as closely as possible.
 Of course some of the canonical rules cannot be followed due to the limits of MM’s Quidditch equipment but we have stuck as faithfully to them as possible.

-These have been in place since the introduction of this Quidditch system and must be adhered to in every game.
 It is up to the team captains to remind players of these rules and follow them in practice sessions.
 These rules were standardised by the British Ministry of Magic in 1750 and have been the official rules ever since.
 Any rule breaks will be dealt with by the referee who may decide the severity of the punishment, be it a warning, penalty, a Green or Red Sparking or removal from the game:

 • Players must not stray too far from the pitch boundaries.
 There are no exceptions to this rule.

 • No substitution of players is allowed during a game, even if a player is too injured or tired to continue playing.
-Exceptions to the rule may only be granted by the referee should a game last longer than 24 hours.

-• Penalties can be awarded to teams by the referee.
-A single chaser may take the penalty by flying from the central circle towards the scoring area.
-The opposing team’s keeper may attempt to stop the shot being scored, but all other players must not interfere and wait behind the halfway line, including seekers.
-Play resumes as normal as soon as the shot is scored/blocked.
+• The opposing team’s keeper may attempt to stop the shot being scored, but all other players must not interfere and wait behind the halfway line, including seekers.

 • Contact is allowed, however players must not deliberately tamper with another players’ flight.

-• Players may take their wands onto the pitch, but they must not be used on or against any players, any players’ broomsticks, the referee, any of the four balls or the spectators.
+• Players may take their wands onto the pitch, but they must not be used on or against any players, any players’ broomsticks, the referee, any of the balls or the spectators.

-• Players will not argue with the referee or insult or question their decisions.
-All three referees are to be treated with the utmost respect and in the event that they are not the offending player may be given a Green Sparking or at least cede a penalty.
+• All referees are to be treated with the utmost respect and in the event that they are not the offending player may be given a Green Sparking or at least cede a penalty.

 • Players must NOT enhance their performance with potions of any kind.